OpenAEV-Platform/collectors/sentinelone/CONTRIBUTING.md

 # Contributing to SentinelOne Collector

-This document provides guidance for contributing to the SentinelOne collector for OpenBAS.
+This document provides guidance for contributing to the SentinelOne collector for OpenAEV.
 This collector is now feature-complete with SentinelOne-specific implementation.

 ## Current Implementation Status